olivierdalang/SPCgeonode/README.md

 ## WIP

-- get auth django<=>geoserver either through OAuth2 (looks complicated) or through database level (looks even worse)
+- have ssl working online => TEST
-- end offline_osm integration (mainly make periodic celery tasks work and cleanup import (from git instead of local volume thing)
+- use env variables / secrets where applicable
-- have ssl working online
+- publish on git and autobuild images